oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

 python-oracledb.
 This method can significantly outperform repeated calls to :meth:`Cursor.execute()` by reducing network transfer costs and database overheads.
-The :meth:`~Cursor.executemany()` method can also be used to execute PL/SQL statements multiple times at once.
+The :meth:`~Cursor.executemany()` method can also be used to execute a PL/SQL statement multiple times in one call.

 There are examples in the `GitHub examples
 <https://github.com/oracle/python-oracledb/tree/main/samples>`__